kingxueyuf/predict-car-speed/README.md

 )
 ```

-## The dimension between each layer
+## The Dimension Between Each Layer
 ```
 CNN Layer: